All students must formally apply to graduate to be eligible to participate in commencement ceremonies.

 After the degree is granted, the diploma will be mailed to the address on record within 4 to 6 weeks.
 To ensure receipt, confirm and update your address online now: Log into my Northridge and select Home tab > Quick Links box > SOLAR Student Center > Personal Information section.
 There you can specify a diploma mailing address.
 Helpful: Update Personal Information

 GradFest has served as a one-stop-shop for all graduation needs including renting caps and gowns, sashes, announcements, class rings, diploma frames, graduation banners & flags and more.
-This year, we will be offering this service virtually on March 10th and 11th.
-Visit our GradFest webpage to find out how to reserve a session.
+We will be hosting GradFest in Mid-March and we will be sharing more information soon.
+Visit our GradFest webpage for the most up to date information.

 Honors at Graduation (Undergraduate) is referenced in the University Catalog and states the following: